 A playtime is provided in the morning for Key Stage One and in the afternoon for Early Years.

-Regular attendance is important and we encourage parents not to take holidays during term time.
+Regular attendance is important and we request that parents do not to take their child out of school during term time.
 If this is unavoidable, parents are required to request leave of absence and complete the relevant form at least one month in advance.
 We understand that attending medical appointments at shorter notice may be necessary and we ask that you let the school office know about these as soon as you can.

-We carry out informal assessment as part of the daily activities and record our findings.
-We make plans to provide each child with experiences and activities at appropriate levels to allow progress according to their potential.
-Assessment and targets for improvement will be shared with parents.
+We carry out informal assessments as part of the daily activities and record our findings.
+We plan lessons and activities to provide each child with experiences at appropriate levels to allow progress according to their starting points and potential.
+Achievements and next steps for improvement will be shared with parents.

 All parents receive a written report at the end of the summer term.
-Parents wishing to discuss a particular problem with the class teacher may do so informally or by appointment.
-The Head Teacher also has an 'open door' policy to encourage good communication between parents and the school.
+Parents wishing to discuss a particular concern with the class teacher may do so informally (if appropriate) or by appointment.
+The Headteacher also has an 'open door' policy to encourage good communication between parents and the school.

 All the children during their time at Chestnut Lane are offered the opportunity to visit places of interest relevant to their topic work.
 These trips are only possible if parents agree to make a voluntary contribution to help cover the cost of the trip, however, no child shall be excluded on financial grounds.
 Previous educational visits and trips have included Bekonscot Model Village, Tring Natural History Museum and Whipsnade Zoo.
 You may wish to view the Charging Policy.

 At this school, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is that children will enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child to achieve their full potential and make a positive contribution.

-In accordance with our responsibilities under section 175 of the Education Act 2002, we have a Designated Person for Child Protection (Mrs Plimsaul) who has received appropriate training for this role.
+In accordance with our responsibilities under section 175 of the Education Act 2002, we have a Designated Safeguarding Lead (Mrs Rehal) who has received appropriate training for this role.
 It is her responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.

-Minor accidents are treated by staff but we let the parents know if we are concerned about an injury and these are recorded in an accident book.
-If a child becomes ill during the session we keep them comfortable and contact the parents without delay.
+Minor accidents are treated by staff but we let the parents know if we are concerned about an injury.
+All accidents are recorded.
+If a child becomes ill during the school day we keep them comfortable and contact the parents without delay.
 In an emergency we would phone for a paramedic or an ambulance.

-In exceptional circumstances, e.g. a severe nut allergy or diabetes, the staff are trained to administer vital medication.
-This is done in partnership with the parents.
+In exceptional circumstances, e.g. a severe nut allergy or diabetes, staff are trained to administer vital medication.
+This is done in partnership with parents.

 We expect our children to behave in a reasonable manner and we will encourage them to be kind and considerate, and to respect others and their belongings.
-If a child causes us concern then the parents are notified and consulted and the appropriate action is taken.
+If a child’s behaviour causes us concern then the parents are notified and consulted and the appropriate action is taken.
 The school has a behaviour policy and an anti-bullying policy and any form of discrimination is not tolerated.
 We actively encourage children to 'tell the teacher' if they feel someone has made them feel sad or upset.
 The teacher is concerned with the pastoral care of each child in their class.
-Our approach to discipline is firm but kind.
 There are a few rules which our children quickly learn.
-The school's 'Five Golden Rules' are:
+Chestnut Lane School Rules are:

-There are other classroom rules which are decided by the children.
+There are other classroom behaviour agreements which are decided with the children.
 The children learn to recognise that unsociable behaviour is not acceptable and that everyone and everything should be respected and cared for.
-Parents will be informed if any discipline problems arise.

-The association is very active and successful with many functions a year including a Quiz Night, Christmas Bazaar and Summer Fete.
+The association is very active and successful with many functions a year including a Christmas Fair, Summer Fete and Campout.
 It is a joint association with Elangeni School.
 All parents are automatic members.
 Funds raised are used to provide extra resources for the school which have recently included new playground equipment and updating IT hardware e.g. Chromebooks.